jcarolus/android-chess/README.md

 Roadmap
 - add an "ECO" button to explore and choose an opening from the ECO opening database
 - improve FICS client
 - TV sync.
-Chrome-cast, Samsung convergence, DIAL, etc.
+Chrome-cast, DLNA, DIAL, etc.
 - new high-res piece-sets
 - layout improvements for tablets in landscape mode
 - take items from the feature-request list